fengbintu/Neural-Networks-on-Silicon/README.md

    - [Network Compression](#network-compression)
    - [Other Topics](#other-topics)

- - Research Groups
  - Industry Contributions

+## My Contribution
+I'm working on energy-efficient architecture design for deep learning.
+A deep convoultional neural network architecture (DNA) has been designed with 1~2 orders higher energy efficiency over the state-of-the-art works.
+I'm trying to improve the architecture for ultra low-power compting.
+Hope my new works will come out in the near future.

+- **Deep Convolutional Neural Network Architecture with Reconfigurable Computation Patterns.** (To appear in **TVLSI**)
+  - *This is first work to assign Input/Output/Weight Reuse to different layers of a CNN, which optimizes system-level energy consumption based on different CONV parameters.*
+  - *A 4-level CONV engine is designed to to support different tiling parameters for higher resource utilization and performance.*
+  - *A layer-based scheduling framework is proposed to optimize both system-level energy efficiency and performance.*

 ## Conference Papers
 This is a collection of conference papers that interest me.
 The emphasis is focused on, but not limited to neural networks on silicon.
 Papers of significance are marked in **bold**.
-My comments are in marked in *italic*.
+My comments are marked in *italic*.
 ### 2015 DAC
 - Reno: A Highly-Efficient Reconfigurable Neuromorphic Computing Accelerator Design.
-(Universtiy of Pittsburgh, Tsinghua University et al.)
+(Universtiy of Pittsburgh, Tsinghua University, San Francisco State University, Air Force Research Laboratory, University of Massachusetts.)
 - Scalable Effort Classifiers for Energy Efficient Machine Learning.
 (Purdue University, Microsoft Research)
 - Design Methodology for Operating in Near-Threshold Computing (NTC) Region.
 (AMD)
 - Opportunistic Turbo Execution in NTC: Exploiting the Paradigm Shift in Performance Bottlenecks.
 (Utah State University)